garris/BackstopJS/README.md

 **Features:**

-- Plays nice with multiple config files
+- Simulate user interactions with CasperJS scripts.
-- Simulate user interactions with CasperJS scripts
+- Fast inline-CLI reports.
-- Fast inline-CLI reports
+- Detailed in-browser reports.
-- Detailed in-browser reports
+- CI Integration with JUnit reports.
-- CI Integration with JUnit reports
+- Test html5 elements like webfonts and flexbox.
-- Test html5 elements like webfonts and flexbox
+- Use as a standalone global app, a standalone local npm script or import right into your node app.
-- Also plays nice with source control share your gold master with your team.
+- Also plays nice with source control -- share your gold master with your team.

 ## Upgrade to 2.0 for enhanced speed and new features!